 The Commission Executive Committee (CEC) is composed of the Commissioner, Past Commissioner, Future Commissioner, and Chairs of each of the four Boards.
 When convened (usually via recurring conference calls), the CEC works closely with key AMS HQ staff members including the AMS Executive Director, the Director of the AMS Policy Program, and the AMS Enterprise liaison.
 At its discretion, the CEC may invite other members of the enterprise to participate in CEC discussions.
 The CEC sets the strategic direction of the Commission in consultation with the Steering Committee and with the approval of the AMS Council.

 The Steering Committee (SC) is composed of leaders from the weather, water and climate enterprise plus 5 non-voting members.
 Appointments are for three-year terms, with 1/3 of the membership changing each year.
 The SC is nominated by the Commissioner in consultation with the CEC and is endorsed by the Council.
-Standing positions include the Director of the National Weather Service, the President of the American Weather and Climate Industry Association (AWCIA), the President of the National Council of Industrial Meteorologists (NCIM), and the Executive Director of the National Weather Association (NWA).
+Standing positions include the Director of the National Weather Service, the President of the American Weather and Climate Industry Association (AWCIA), and the Executive Director of the National Weather Association (NWA).
 Voting members of the SC are required to be directly involved with Commission activities and for providing mentorship and guidance to CWWCE members.
 SC members will promote and foster synergistic linkages between and among the sectors, engage and educate user communities on the value of weather and climate information, and work with the CEC to broaden the base and ensure inclusiveness of the activities of the Enterprise

 • Commissioner, Weather, Water, and Climate Enterprise